LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-[Windows-10].md

 * Alternatively, you can use the HeidiSQL manual way

+2. Execute HeidiSQL and click on "New" (bottom left) then name your session as you wish > Password: Password previously saved from the MariaDB installation > Open > right click on the freshly created/named session (left) > Create new > Database > name it "tpzdb" > OK.

 Select "tpzdb" > File > Run SQL file... > select every .sql file from the \topaz\sql folder > Open > click on "Refresh" (F5) once everything is done.

 ---